twbs/bootstrap-sass/README.md

 bootstrap-sass [requires](https://github.com/twbs/bootstrap-sass/issues/409) minimum [Sass number precision][sass-precision] of 8 (default is 5).

-Precision is set for Rails and Compass automatically.
+Precision is set for Ruby automatically when using the `sassc-rails` gem.
-When using Ruby Sass compiler standalone or with the Bower version you can set it with:
+When using the npm or Bower version with Ruby, you can set it with:

 ```ruby
 ::Sass::Script::Value::Number.precision = [8, ::Sass::Script::Value::Number.precision].max